Analysis: Earl Thomas almost an afterthought as Seahawks end training camp

 In the three weeks since training camp began there has been no change in the status of holdout free safety Earl Thomas and no hints anything will change anytime soon.

-As the Seahawks ended training camp Thursday, what was the biggest story when practices began — Earl Thomas’ holdout — almost felt like an afterthought.
+As the Seahawks ended training camp Thursday, the biggest story when practices began — Earl Thomas’ holdout — almost felt like an afterthought.

 Of course, that’s easier to do in the preseason when the games don’t matter.

-But maybe it’s just the fact that there has been so much other change — there’s also no Richard Sherman, Kam Chancellor, Michael Bennett or Cliff Avril — that the absence of Thomas hasn’t seemed to stick out the way, say, Chancellor’s did when he held out in 2015.
+But maybe just because there has been so much other change — there’s also no Richard Sherman, Kam Chancellor, Michael Bennett or Cliff Avril — Thomas’ absence hasn’t stuck out the way, say, Chancellor’s did when he held out in 2015.

-- 'I'm going to turn into a diamond': Garfield's Sav'ell Smalls has worked to become one of top players in nation

-Or maybe it’s also that those who were there then say the team learned a little bit of a lesson from the Chancellor situation.
+Or maybe it’s also that those who were there then say the team learned a bit of a lesson from the Chancellor situation.

 “I think we made the mistake last time to focus on Kam while he was out,’’ said middle linebacker Bobby Wagner earlier this week.
 “So we kind of just need to move forward and when he comes (back), be ready to accept him.’’